Heavy-strange meson molecules and possible candidates $D^*_{s0}(2317)$, $D_{s1}(2460)$, and $X_0(2900)$: Summary and discussion

 In summary, the $D^{(*)}K^{(*)}/\bar{D}^{(*)}K^{(*)}$ and $\bar{B}^{(*)}K^{(*)}/B^{(*)}K^{(*)}$ systems are studied in a qBSE approach.
-Six isoscalar molecular states is produced from S-wave interaction in the charmed and bottom sectors, respectively.
+Ten isoscalar molecular states are produced from $S$-wave interaction in the charmed and bottom sectors, respectively.
 Further experimental information is very helpful to understand such spectrum of the molecular state, and the origin of the $X(2900)$ and new $B_{sJ}$ states.

 10pt